 This is a collection of coral reef education and outreach materials created by state and federal agencies as well as non-profit organizations that are part of U.S. Coral Reef Task Force.
 The materials cover a wide-range of topics, including basic coral biology, coral reef ecosystems, human use, threats, and conservation efforts.
 (Please note that some content included in this collection is no longer maintained and that some links may no longer work.)

-- This booklet includes fun, colorful, and informative activities for kids in grade levels K-5.
-It is available as a print product only.
+Discover Coral Reefs - Project WET activity booklet: This ebooklet includes fun, colorful, and informative activities for kids in grade levels K-5.
+It is available as a PDF and print product.
 Hard copies are no longer available from NOAA Coral Reef Conservation Program.